LHNCBC/lforms/form_definition.md

             * sourceType - optional, the source type.
 Currently only "INTERNAL" is supported.
 The default value is "INTERNAL".
             * sourceLinkId - the linkId of the source question in the form.
-The source question must be any question on the form.
+The source question must be a question on the form.
         * onAttribute - optional, the attribute on this question, whose value will be updated by the newly constructed value.
 The default value is "value".
         * dataFormat - the format of the newly constructed value.
 It is a hash, such as